FuelLabs/fuel-specs/specs/protocol/tx_format.md

 * `inputsCount > MAX_INPUTS`
 * `outputsCount > MAX_OUTPUTS`
 * `witnessesCount > MAX_WITNESSES`
+* More than one output is of type `OutputType.Change`

 When serializing a transaction, fields are serialized as follows (with inner structs serialized recursively):
 1. `uint8`, `uint16`, `uint32`, `uint64`: big-endian right-aligned to 8 bytes.